civilservicelgbt/civilservicelgbt.github.io/_events/20200626-rainbow-baskets-pride-on.md

 These easy to follow instructions will show you how to prepare your paper and make a simple basket.
 There will be suggestions for ways you can get different rainbow colour patterns on your basket.
 Fun for adults and children, though younger children may need a bit more help and supervision.

-Tweet us your woven results @cslgbt, Share them on Instagram and tag us @civilservicelgbt, or send them over in an (email)[mailto:info@civilservice.lgbt] and we will be share them throughout the month.
+Tweet us your woven results @cslgbt, share them on Instagram and tag @civilservicelgbt, or send them over in an (email)[mailto:info@civilservice.lgbt].
+We will be share them throughout the month across our social media.

+To end the month, we will be showcasing all your fabulous baskets during a Zoom call on Friday 26th June.

 ## Questions